Living-donor frequently asked questions

 Services that aren't considered part of the standard donor evaluation or treatment of any condition found during the evaluation require a pre-service deposit.
 These arrangements can be made at any one of the business office locations.

-For more information about billing and insurance, including information about charity care, see billing and insurance for Mayo Clinic in Minnesota, Arizona and Florida.
+For more information about billing and insurance, including information about charitable care, see billing and insurance for Mayo Clinic in Minnesota, Arizona and Florida.

 What if my insurance doesn't cover me at Mayo Clinic?